 Change Coming in January 2022 - New Lookback for MLTC & Other Home Care and Assisted Living Program (unless further postponed - stay tuned)

 Until now, there has been NO transfer penalty for applying for Medicaid for Managed Long Term Care or other home care services, or for the Assisted Living Program, In the April 2020 NYS FY 20-21 Budget, NY enacted for the first time a transfer penalty for COMMUNITY long-term care coverage, The lookback will not apply to the waiver programs (TBI NHTDW, and OPWDD), or to Medicaid for primary or acute care - only long-term care.

 As of Dec.
 7, 2020, the State has not proposed regulations but it did submit a request to CMS to modify the 1115 waiver, which governs the Managed Long Term Care program, giving some insight about how the lookback will be implemented.
 NYLAG filed these comments expressing concerns about these proposed procedures.
 In March 2021, the state amended its requrest to CMS.
 (Web) - (PDF) .

-In a meeting with elder law attorneys in the NYSBA, DOH administrators provided this informal information:
+In discussions with elder law attorneys in the NYSBA, DOH administrators provided this informal information: